openlibhums/memory-alpha/content/support/janeway-styleguide.md

 **Warning**

 * Stronger than a __caution__ notice; it means "Don't do this" or that this step might be irreversible, such as leading to permanent data loss.
-If a reader doesn't heed the warning, they can lose money, lose work, or open themselves to a security breach.
+If readers don't heed the warning, they can lose work or open themselves to a security breach.
 For example, "Don't put a password on the command line; doing so is a security risk."

 **Important**